 As a result, the other, was that I was suffering from an accelerating chest cold.

 Then of course, there was the fact that I had already traveled 1.5 hours by yet another double bus-ride to get to my job at the flea market to begin with.
 And because of that I would have to tack-on that return trip time onto the near 3 hour additional time it would take for me to get downtown and back.

 Thats some serious fucking travel time to see a vampire movie.

 But I was 17.
 I was young.
 I was in love with films to a degree that was unreasonable.
 So, after a full day taking dollars from dumb-ass dads while their snotty tots had low-speed chases around a filthy carpeted track, I took my stolen-spoils, bought a hamburger, closed up shop and set off on my journey to see some vintage British chillers…

 It was 7pm.
 It was dark outside already.
-Blacker than a witches tit, in fact.
-So cold, your lungs felt like leather and, seeing as my lungs were already bothered and bearing mucous-fruit every five minutes, the feeling was deeply unpleasant.
+Blacker than a witch’s tit, in fact.
+So cold, my lungs felt like leather and, seeing as my lungs were already bothered and bearing mucous-fruit every five minutes, the feeling was deeply unpleasant.
 A day-long blizzard had turned to rain by this time, which didnt sit well with the gaping holes in my boots, every step sucking in a swamp and every press of my arch like sloshing around in a sponge.

 A cold fucking sponge.

 I got on the first bus and, despite the state of things, I was excited to be on my way.
 You know that that feeling.
 When you’re finally moving?
 That feeling of quest was battering down the weight of my increasingly sickly condition.

 But just as soon as I was starting to thaw on that bus, it was time to get out, transfer in hand and wait for the second bus on the corner.